adeira/universe/src/mrtnzlml-meta/docs/readme.md

 <!-- Inspiration: http://randsinrepose.com/archives/how-to-rands/ -->

 What is this?
 I believe that it's generally very difficult to understand and read other people _correctly_.
 I hide and filter many things publicly and change my opinions frequently.
-I know others do it as well.
+Others do it as well.
 This README should help you to understand some basic stones about me.

 ---